tphippen/RepData_PeerAssessment1/PA1_template.md

 used for imputation.
 It was noted that for each day of the week, the steps were
 counted for 288 five-minute intervals.
 It was therefore necessary to generate
 means for the 288 intervals that occured on Sundays, the 288 intervals that
-occured on Mondays,etc. Therefore 288 * 7 = 2016 means were generated.
+occured on Mondays, etc. Therefore 288 * 7 = 2016 means were generated.
 Note,
 although there are no missing Tuesday values, mean values for Tuesday intervals
 were still calculated.